bnaras/gurobi/README.md

   `/Library/gurobi903/mac64`.

 - On windows, I was not able to use the instructions provided by Gurobi to install.
-I believe there is some error in the instructions.
+Here too, you need the `GUROBI_HOME` environment variable which is usually something like `c:/gurobi903/win64`.
+I believe there is some error in the instructions since my approach is pretty close to what they suggest: see `src/Makefile.win`.
+Also, there is an issue involving architectures: only `win64` seems supported.

 To install the package at a shell prompt, execute